Daylily-Informatics/zebra_day/zebra_day/docs/zebra_day_ui_guide.md

 #### View of ZPL Preview/Editor
 > ( changes to the ZPL on this page produce a preview PNG of what the printer will print  )
 <img width="953" alt="zpl_editing" src="https://github.com/Daylily-Informatics/zebra_day/assets/4713659/025851d2-813e-43d7-80af-f66a71a45bf4">
-  * Drafts can be saved, previewed as PNG, or sent to an available printer.
+  * Drafts can be saved, previewed as PNG, or sent to an available printer

 ### Form To Send Manual Formulated ZPL Print Jobs To Specific Printers